Published on Oct 07, 2021

 Social media channels have channeled their energy into catering towards averting suicide.
 They are using many methods to make people learn about mental health issues.
 Mental health issues among teenagers are scarce.
 They are encouraging mental health literacy.

 These social media channels are also increasingly making their applications safer.
-They are pouring their efforts to stop hateful comments and rumors.
+They are pouring their efforts into stopping hateful comments and rumors.
 They are building community guidelines and privacy policies to protect vulnerable teenagers.
 They are also promoting platforms that provide mental health diagnoses and solutions.

 There also has been an increase in the number of groups or pages created to help young teenagers.
 They impart knowledge about self-love and care.
 They help teenagers build their self-esteem.
 They spread positive messages about life.